johnwhittenstudio/johnwhittenstudio/README.md

 # Hello!
 I'm John ✨🐢
-## I'm an artist , designer , educator , and web developer .
+## I'm an artist, designer, educator, and web developer.
 ### ♉ About me
 ☔ Currently living in Portland, Oregon<br>
 📸 Creative with a background in visual art<br>